 Who started TechAddiction?

-The TechAddiction Information and Treatment Service was created in 2005 by Halifax Psychologist Dr. Brent Conrad - who is currently working at Saint Mary's University and is the owner of Green Leaf Psychological Sevices in Halifax, Nova Scotia (Canada)
+The TechAddiction Information and Treatment Service was created in 2005 by Halifax Psychologist Dr. Brent Conrad - who is also the owner of Green Leaf Psychological Sevices in Halifax, Nova Scotia (Canada).

 Why was TechAddiction created?

 While working in various community, government, and private organizations I started to notice an increase in the number of clients presenting with difficulties related to excessive internet and video game use - both as primary complaints and as issues secondary to other difficulties (e.g., video game addiction in combination with mood or anxiety disorders).

 Unfortunately, I soon discovered that treatment options for those whose lives were negatively impacted by excessive online or gaming habits or internet addiction were very limited (and in most cases, non-existent).

 Initial research on the issue of video game and internet addiction generally found two polarized camps.
 On one side were those who condemn gaming as "worthless", "pointless", "extremely addictive" and responsible for any number of societal problems (school shootings as just one example).
 On the other side were those who stated that it is impossible to be addicted to a game (or online experience) and that this is just an attempt to pathologize harmless and normal activities.

 As is often the case, the truth probably lies somewhere in between these two extremes.
 However, the psychological / psychiatric communities seemed to be relatively quiet on this issue - and very few psychologists were offering specialized treatment.
 Even today, finding a therapist who is familiar with the causes of and treatment options for internet and video game addiction can be extremely challenging (unless one happens to live in a very large city his/her search will probably be very difficult).
 To partially fill this need, TechAddiction was born.